Setting and Enforcing Your Pet Sitting or Dog Walking Cancellation Policy

 Setting and Enforcing Your Cancelation Policy Illustration

-A cancellation policy not only needs to be fair to your clients but also suitable to you and your staff.
-Every pet sitting company has different needs and goals and different clients, so what works for cancellations for one business might not be what's best for you.
-Here are some things to think about when deciding on a cancellation policy:
+When you consider the parameters of your cancellation policy, it needs to be fair not only to your clients but also to you and your staff members.
+Each pet care company has different needs and goals for its services and clientele, so a cancellation policy that works for one business might not be what’s best for yours.
+Here are some things to think about

 How far in advance are you typically fully booked?
-If you're frequently finding yourself fully booked and having to turn clients away, you can't afford to be holding spaces on your schedule for clients who may cancel at the last minute after it's too late to fill that spot with another client.
+If you're often finding yourself fully booked and turning clients away, you can't afford to hold spaces on your schedule for clients who may cancel at the last minute after it's too late to fill that spot with another client.

 How much notice do you feel you and your staff deserve?
-Even if you're not fully booked and turning away clients, when you have set aside time to serve clients, it's reasonable to expect to still be paid for your time when services are canceled on short notice.
+Even if you're not fully booked and turning away clients, when you have set aside time to serve clients, it's reasonable to expect to still be paid for your time when those same services are cancelled on short notice.

-What kind of clients do you want or not want?
+What type of clients do you want to provide services for?
 If you don't want clients who don't respect your time and frequently cancel on short notice, one of the easiest ways to deter them is to have and enforce a cancellation policy.
-Any client who truly values you is unlikely to have any issues with a reasonable cancellation policy; in fact, these types of clients would probably insist on paying you even if you didn't have a cancellation policy.
+Any client who truly values you is unlikely to have any issues with a reasonable cancellation policy; in fact, these types of clients would probably insist on paying you even if you didn't have a cancellation policy in place.

 Cancellation-Pet-sitters-summary

 How many cancellations are too many?
 It's simplest to have a cancellation policy that you enforce every time a client cancels on short notice.
 Still, some pet sitters prefer to only charge for cancellations if a particular client cancels too often.
-If you decide to do this, make sure your cancellation policy clearly defines how many free cancellations you allow, so clients know what to expect.
+If you decide to do this, ensure your cancellation policy clearly defines how many free cancellations you allow so clients know what to expect.

-To help you set holiday fees for your business, we've created a Holiday Fee Calculator Tool that provides the national averages for flat rate and percentage-based fees for the most common US holidays.
-We also have a detailed Guide to Setting Holiday Fees for Pet Sitters and Dog Walkers.
+Not sure what you want to charge for holiday services, let alone their cancellation rates?
+To help you set holiday fees for your business, we’ve created a free Holiday Fee Calculator Tool that provides the national averages for flat rate and percentage-based fees for the most common U.S. holidays.
+We also have a detailed Guide To Setting Holiday Fees For Pet Sitters And Dog Walkers you should check out for more information.

 cancellation-policy-cat

-On confirmation emails – Include a note about your cancellation policy when your first confirm bookings with clients and when you send them any reminders about upcoming services.
-(In Time To Pet, you can customize your default confirmation email language to include this in your Language Settings)
+Confirmation Emails – Include a note about your cancellation policy when you first confirm bookings with clients and when you send them any reminders about upcoming services.
+If sending these confirmations through email, consider making the cancellation policy part of your email signature so that it’s at the bottom of each email your clients receive from your company.
+In Time To Pet, you can customize the default language used in your company’s confirmation messages to include this.
+You can do so from the Messaging section of your company’s settings.

 Cancellation-policy-dog